 2. No matter what anyone else thinks, you deserve to be happy.

-My love of writing and reading and books, in general, has always made me happy, and as someone who has already published a book and plans to write more, I must say: I finally feel happy.
+My love of writing and reading and books, in general, has always made me happy.
+As someone who has already published a book and plans to write more, I must say: I finally feel happy.
 Of course, I was writing while I had a job and that’s okay too.
 I may have even written a few poems while at work about how awful the customers were to me.
-I never truly stopping writing, but I was missing something.
+I never genuinely stopping writing, but I was missing something.

 3. Life goes on, and this too shall pass.

 I have always wanted to be a writer since I was a little girl.
-Despite a number of people who told me I was a great writer, I couldn’t believe them.
+Despite some people who told me I was a great writer, I couldn’t believe them.
 We are always our own worst critic.
-I’m a tough critic so it’s hard to please even myself sometimes as you can tell by the 20 rewrites I do for a simple letter to a friend.
+I’m a harsh critic so it’s hard to please even myself sometimes as you can tell by the 20 rewrites I do for a simple letter to a friend.
 My decision to quit my job was not easy considering there was a lot at stake, but it was by far the best decision I ever made.
 It led me to my current passion which is the library.
-I have begun the process of applying to graduate school to be a librarian, and I started my own mobile library as a way to gain experience and give out the best gift a child can receive: a book.
+I started my own mobile library as a way to gain experience and give out the best gift a child can receive: a book.